How to Write an Observation Paper or Critique

 - Leave the paper and then go back to it, reading and making any necessary revisions.
 Cut or tighten redundant (repetitive) statements, phrases, or paragraphs.

-I hope you find this guide helpful for drafting your performance reaction or simply an assistance as you view dance.
-For further aid, try this guide to writing dance reactions from George Mason University.
+I hope you find this guide helpful for drafting your performance critique or simply an assistance as you view dance.

 Have you written an Observation/Reaction paper or critique?